MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 This is a User Interface Tips example to demonstrate how you can use a custom action to detect running programs and add these to any "FilesInUse" dialog.

-Note that I don't try to terminate the programs although WMI is perfectly capable of doing this as we have no idea of the impact of doing so, for example the user may be editing a critical document which will be lost if the task is simply killed.
+Note that I don't try to terminate the programs although WMI is perfectly capable of doing this.
+We have no idea of the impact of doing so, for example the user may be editing a critical document which will be lost if the task is simply killed.
+You should also be aware of the "pending restart bugs".

 I have broken this example into two components, a reusable macro which can be used in other scripts and the code which invokes this macro for this specific script.